GabieKim/GabieKim/README.md

-### Hi, Anyeonghaseyo 👋
+### 👋 Hi, Anyeonghaseyo

 <!--
 **GabieKim/GabieKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and C
 - 📫 How to reach me: rumisonic@gmail.com
--->
+- ⚡ Fun fact: Big Fan of the ❣ emoji